 Customer communication is complex and versatile.

-What it does need to do for each of your visitors is put them in touch with someone from your team who can provide further assistance.
+What it does need to do for each of your visitors is to put them in touch with someone from your team who can provide further assistance.

 One option for making this happen?
 Add an option that allows users to ask to speak with a sales or support representative to your chatbot’s menu.